Java JDK: Overview of versions, differences between LTS, SE, JRE and Java 24

 Private methods in Java interfaces

-Another Java 9 feature is the ability to write private and static methods in interfaces to avoid redundant code.
+Another feature of Java 9 enables writing private and static methods in interfaces in order to avoid redundant code.

 Private and static methods code in Java 9